Should a Convicted Sex Offender Be Allowed To Attend Church or Participate in Ministry Activities?

 Make your admission of registered offenders public.
 Offenders feed on secrecy.
 The church is best protected when its presence and behavior are openly known and discussed.
 This allows for a continued open dialog between your church members and the registered sex offender.

 Never Let a Sex Offender Join a Congregation with their Victim

 A sex offender must never be permitted to join or attend a church or group in which one of their victims is a member.
 This has to be a strict rule, no matter how low of a risk the offender poses.

 Code of Conduct

-If an offender is permitted to join church gatherings, a specific code of conduct must be presented to them, for example, not allowed to attend with children, not allowed to interact with children on church premises, always supervised by another adult, etc.
+Suppose an offender is permitted to join church gatherings.
+In that case, a specific code of conduct must be presented to them, for example, not allowed to attend with children, not allowed to interact with children on church premises, always supervised by another adult, etc.

 Review the Policy and the Individual